hftbattle/documentation/en/interface/analysis/charts.md

 ### Charts

-Charts are useful for strategy analysis.
+Charts are useful for the strategy analysis.

 Key parts of this article are: